carlottamp/carlottamp/README.md

-# 👩‍🔬 Hi, I am Carlotta, Molecular Mayhem & Code Chaos Wizard
+# Hi, I am Carlotta, Molecular Mayhem & Code Chaos Wizard

 Welcome to my GitHub lab bench, where pipettes meet pipelines, and bugs appear in both PCR and Python.

 ## 🧠 Who am I?
-I’m Carlotta, a Molecular Biologist at the **German Cancer Research Center (DKFZ)** currently finishing my **Master’s thesis**.
+I’m Carlotta, a Molecular Biologist at the **German Cancer Research Center (DKFZ)** currently finishing her **Master’s thesis**.
 My world lies at the crossroads of:
 - 🧬 Wet-lab: from single-cell to FACs analysis.
 - 💻 Bioinformatics experiments (some successful, others... instructive).